 This model is going to take a long time to build, so having a good work space to assemble it is important.
 I created a dedicated location with a small table and laid down a self-healing 24×36″ craft mat by Arteza:

-This has a nice light grey background (on the reverse) with a 1/2″ grid, imperial rulers, and is big enough to cover the entire model.
+This has a nice light grey background (on the reverse side from the image seen above) with a 1/2″ grid, imperial rulers, and is big enough to cover the entire model.

-EM provides a few basic tools along with the issues.
-For example, Issue 1 contains a basic screwdriver and Free Gift #1 is a small toolkit.
+EM provides a few basic tools along with the parts.
+For example, Phase 2 contains a basic screwdriver and Free Gift #1 is a small toolkit.
 I found that these tools are not that great, so instead I used this precision screwdriver/tool set by ORIA:

 This set has many other useful tools such as different sharp-point tweezers, razor knife, magnetizing block, pry tools, etc.